adjust/cordova_sdk/README.md

 Adjust.trackEvent(adjustEvent);
 ```

 When you set a currency token, Adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
-Read more about [currency conversion here][currency-conversion].
+Read more about [currency conversion here](https://docs.adjust.com/en/event-tracking/#tracking-purchases-in-different-currencies).

 ### <a id="revenue-deduplication"></a>Revenue deduplication